 Over the last five years, I learned so much about my reactions to certain issues like drama, racial issues, police brutality, gun violence and all, and I came to terms that I am not strong enough to consume all of it at once without breaking down.
 Examples of that would be crying out of nowhere, staying in the house all week, or simply losing hope.
 As humans, we are forced to be symbols of strength and prosperity no matter the situation, but most of us were not taught on how healthy it is to cry, or that it’s fine to sit down in a corner for a few minutes, or take yourself out to a restaurant and forget all responsibilities for a moment.
 Self-care is so crucial.

 For me, in order to overcome issues, I need to do activities that will feed my spirit, and keep me away from the fear and worry that I, as a Black woman, feel a lot of the time.

 I do have to make this clear, I am not a licensed psychologist or mental health expert.

 I am a woman who has gone through depression many times in her young life, and these 10 self-care practices are actions I wish someone told me about when I was a scared young girl and a lost college student.
 The thing about depression, in my experience, is that there will be on and off days, and all it takes is one day at a time to build up your strength and find your worth.

 With that said, here is my list of self-care practices that I highly recommend:

 1. Talk to someone.

 This is at the top of my list because no matter how strong you are, you really can’t survive pain and frustration on your own.
 Talk to your family, talk to your friends, your mentor, a professor, a professional therapist.
 You can even talk to God.
-Trust me; allowing your thoughts out in the open after it being stuck in your mind is a huge relief on your spirit.
+Trust me; talking out your thoughts after them being stuck in your mind, is a huge relief on your spirit.

 2. Find your happy place.